RightToAskOrg/righttoask-docs/Features.md

 MPs can do everything that other citizens can do, and also respond to questions, whether those directed to them or to other MPs.
 There are several ways to respond to a question:

-Use the question
+Raise it in Parliament
-:   by posing it to someone in a commmittee or other hearing, thus allowing a link to Hansard or the online recording to be added;
+:   for example, raise it in Question Time or ask it in a commmittee or other hearing;

+Answer a question publicly via RightToAsk,
+:   which generates a notification to the person who asked it;

 Comment on a question
 :   or on an answer or comment from another MP;

-Answer a question publicly via RightToAsk,
-:   which generates a notification to the person who asked it;

-Ask it in a confidential parliamentary setting
+Raise it in a confidential parliamentary setting
 :   and make a (public) response to say that the matter was raised in a confidential context and will be considered in the committee's final report;

 Answer it privately by DM
- :   generally for private questions only of interest to the individual who asked (see [Direct Messages](https://righttoaskorg.github.io/righttoask-docs/DMs));
+ :   generally for private questions only of interest to the individual who asked (see [Direct Messages](#subsec:DMs) below);

 Reject / disavow / re-tag the question
 :   If the question should be asked elsewhere.